josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🍉_Fulfilling_CPPCG_Protecting_IHL/🌀_when_prevention_looks_like_threat.md

 ---

-## 🔥 Why this disables genocide prevention
+## 🔥 Why This Disables Genocide Prevention

 Genocide prevention depends on recognising:
 - civilians as civilians